-The terms of reference of the Board require the Board be made up of at least five directors, the majority of whom must be non-executive directors or independent directors.
+The terms of reference of the Board require the Board be made up of at least five directors, the majority of whom must be non-executive directors ("NED") or independent non-executive directors ("INED").
 At least two members of the Board must be independent non-executive directors.

-The Board of Directors as at 31 December 2023 was as follows:
+The Board of Directors as at 31 December 2024 was as follows: